csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

 ```

 In most Linux distributions, MPI is available via the package
 manager.
-MPI programs are typically compiled with a special wrapper
+The MPI programs are typically compiled with a special wrapper
 command, `mpif90` (Fortran), `mpicc` (C), `mpic++` (C++), e.g.
 ```bash
 $ mpicc -o hello hello.c
 ```
-In order to launch **N** MPI tasks, also a special launcher command is
+In order to launch **N** MPI tasks, a special launcher command is
 needed, in basic Linux systems typically `mpiexec`.
 In order to run
 the above code with four tasks, one would use:
 ```bash